Calazansh/Calazansh/README.md

 ###  Welcome to my Github Profile! 🐱‍🏍

- ### Please, take a sit, let's drink a cup of ☕ while I talk about what I'm studying now:
+ ### Please, take a sit, let's drink a cup of ☕ while I introduce me:

 - 🔭 I’m currently working on Interface Tests using Java, Selenium, Junit5, Gradle and Hamcrest
 - 🌱 I’m currently learning Database (PostGree and Mysql), Java Script, Appium and Cypress.